Jill Biden shares memories of Sept. 11 as wife, sister, more

 Biden recalled being “scared to death” that her sister Bonny Jacobs, a United Airlines flight attendant, was on one of the four hijacked airplanes that were flown into New York's World Trade Center, the Pentagon and a Pennsylvania field, killing nearly 3,000 people.

-After learning that her sister was safe at her Pennsylvania home, "I went straight to Bonny's house," Biden told The Associated Press on Saturday as she and her sister remembered that day.
+After learning that her sister was safe at her Pennsylvania home, “I went straight to Bonny's house,” Biden told The Associated Press in an interview Saturday as she and her sister remembered that day.

-On Sunday, Jill Biden, now the first lady, will mark the 21st anniversary of the 9/11 attacks by delivering remarks at the Flight 93 National Memorial in Shanksville, Pennsylvania — accompanied by Jacobs.
+On Sunday, Jill Biden, now the first lady, marked the 21st anniversary of the 9/11 attacks by delivering remarks at the Flight 93 National Memorial in Shanksville, Pennsylvania — accompanied by Jacobs.

 The 40 passengers and crew aboard that United Airlines flight fought back against their hijackers, thwarting a feared attack on the U.S. Capitol in Washington.

-"I called Bonny to see where she was because I was scared to death ...
-I didn't know where she was, whether she was flying, not flying, where she was," Jill Biden recalled.
-"And then I found out she was home."
+“I called Bonny to see where she was because I was scared to death ...
+I didn’t know where she was, whether she was flying, not flying, where she was,” Jill Biden recalled in the AP interview.
+“And then I found out she was home.”

 Biden had gone to teach her class at Delaware Technical Community College, then went straight to her sister's house after school was dismissed.